Our Sustainability Vision

 - Screening all suppliers to ensure that they operate in line with Titanic Belfast’s sustainable values and have them all signed up to our Supplier Charter by 2025.

-We are enthusiastic about our future sustainability journey at Titanic Belfast and in partnership with Visit Belfast we have registered for the Green Tourism Certification to help not only drive forward our own sustainability practices to achieve our key sustainable goals, but also to support this within the wider destination.
+We undertook the accreditation process as part of a city-wide sustainable Green Tourism partnership funded by Belfast City Council and delivered by Visit Belfast to help not only drive forward our own sustainability practices to achieve our key sustainable goals, but also to support this within the wider destination.